epoch8/vedana.tech/src/content/docs/guides/test-dataset.md

 ## Test questions for a quick check

-After ETL has completed, try:
+After ETL has completed, open the chat at <http://localhost:9000/chat> (Backoffice → Chat) and try these:

 1. "Who likes Quokkas?" → should return everyone with that interest.
 2. "What are Geneva Durben's interests?" → should return the full list (Quokkas, Slide Rules, Mosaic, …).